bloemj/2023-coding-the-humanities/setup.md

 2. Install the Python plugin(s)
 3. Open one of the notebooks in VSCode.
 You'll see that the Notebook's contents are rendered in the editor!

-## Fallback option: Binder
+## Fallback online option: Binder

-[Binder](https://mybinder.org/) allows you to run notebooks in the cloud.
+[Binder](https://mybinder.org/) is another service that allows you to run notebooks in the cloud.
 Just click on launch Binder in the repo.
 Remember to download any file you edited and want to preserve.

 ## For pros